antpb/three-object-viewer/readme.txt

 == Changelog ==
+= 1.5.2 =
+Fixed: Full compatibility with the Site Editor.

 = 1.5.1 =
 Added: Video Block - Now sets audio to positionally play where the video's plane or mesh is located in the scene.
 Fixed: Player Controller animations fixed to not play incorrect direction when multiple directions are held.